 Reaching my goal weight was great but maintaining it was more important - My Story of Weight-Loss

-Eventually a deep sadness took over.
-It was a very distressing and frightening time but it was the blessing in disguise that was necessary to wake up to myself.
+Eventually a deep sadness took over and as stress piled on top I crashed hard.
+In reality it was a blessing in disguise.
 If this was my worst moment, then it would hurt a lot less to pull myself together and start contemplating what I could actually get out of living.

 With the support of therapists and guides who assisted in my development in the years that followed, I began to reclaim the real me.
 I decided to choose the best life experience possible.
 I dared to believe that I deserved to feel good, look good, to be dynamic, creative and free.
 It didn’t happen overnight and I could not have done it without the expertise I sought, along with a load of effort and persistence.
 This was the start of my ‘Authentic Path’.